RykkuX/RykkuX.github.io/README.md

 🎓 **Bachelor of Science in Computer Science** graduate from **Iloilo Science and Technology University**.

-🎮 When I'm not coding, you can find me playing video games Riot Games I'm looking at you👀 or diving into the thrilling worlds of sci-fi films.
+🎮 When I'm not coding, you can find me playing video games Riot Games 👊 I'm looking at you 👀 or diving into the thrilling worlds of sci-fi films.
 I heckin love anime or animated films.
-Arcane is my favorite.
+Arcane is my favorite. 🚀
 ---

 ## 🌟 **About Me**